jeffpk62/speech-to-text-icp/audio-formats.md

   </tr>
 </table>

-When you use the `curl` command to make a speech recognition request with the HTTP interface, you must specify the audio format with the `Content-Type` header, specify `"Content-Type: application/octet-stream"`, or specify `"Content-Type:"`.
+When you use the `curl` command to make a speech recognition request with the synchronous or asynchronous HTTP interface, you must either specify the audio format with the `Content-Type` header, specify `"Content-Type: application/octet-stream"`, or specify `"Content-Type:"`.
 If you omit the header entirely, `curl` uses a default value of `application/x-www-form-urlencoded`.
 {: important}

 ### audio/basic format
 {: #basic}

 *Basic audio* (`audio/basic`) is a single-channel, lossy audio format that is encoded by using 8-bit u-law (or mu-law) data that is sampled at 8 kHz.
 This format provides a lowest-common denominator for indicating the media type of audio.
 The service supports the use of files in `audio/basic` format only with narrowband models.
+(The batch-processing interface does not accept files in `audio/basic` format.)

 For more information, see the Internet Engineering Task Force (IETF) [Request for Comment (RFC) 2046 ![External link icon](../../icons/launch-glyph.svg "External link icon")](https://tools.ietf.org/html/rfc2046){: new_window} and [iana.org/assignments/media-types/audio/basic ![External link icon](../../icons/launch-glyph.svg "External link icon")](http://www.iana.org/assignments/media-types/audio/basic){: new_window}.